 By Dan & Audrey at uncorneredmarket.com

-Our recommendation for a top place to visit in 2018 is Kyrgyzstan with its endless opportunities for trekking and outdoor adventure (over 90% of the country is mountainous) combined with its nomadic culture.
+Our recommendation for a top place to visit is Kyrgyzstan with its endless opportunities for trekking and outdoor adventure (over 90% of the country is mountainous) combined with its nomadic culture.

-In the last year over 2,500km of trekking trails have been marked throughout the country, making more treks accessible to independent travelers and also opening up more remote mountain regions to travelers.
+In the last year over 2,500km of trekking trails have been marked throughout the country, making more treks accessible to independent travellers and also opening up more remote mountain regions to travellers.